-I got up in the middle of the night again and moved to the smaller couch this time.
-I had to get back up to shut the bedroom door.
-Julie had spit her CPAP out.
-She woke me after 9am, used my deodorant, and Dana left for work as we were leaving.
+I was woken up in the middle of the night again by snoring and moved to the smaller couch in the living room this time.
+I had to get back up to shut the bedroom door because Julie had spit her CPAP out.
+She woke me after 9am, used my deodorant, and Dana, our generous hostess, left for work as we were leaving.
 She let us borrow her Beats by Dre speaker (but we’re missing a cable).
-I showed Dana part of the candle and she apologised to me.
-I grabbed the leftover shawarma from the fridge and got in the car.
+I showed Dana part of the candle, from last night, and she apologised to me.
+I grabbed the leftover shawarma from the fridge and got in the passenger seat.
 Julie gifts me a bag of chocolate Cadbury mini eggs – Happy Easter!

-Julie stopped for fresh shawarma and donuts with juice.
-She makes four more stops looking for a cord.
+Julie stopped for fresh shawarma, donuts, and juice.
+She makes four more stops looking for a cable.
 We’re on the road now and out of the city.
 I need to pay attention… to the flat landscape… and try to have a conversation with someone who doesn’t appreciate the view, or camels, or have patience.
 I see buildings with curved edges and broken tiles; chipped paint and bent fencing; tattered flags and wet laundry.
 I see red and black checkered painting; patches of yellow amongst the grass and dirt; and Arabic written in gray rocks on a brown hill.

 There are lots of roadside coffee shops and coldstores, some decorated and others just a box, and most with flashy lights for spotting at night.
 Jordan’s roads are the worst in the Middle East due to snow, which explains why drivers don’t mind using all the lanes and turn a two-lane into three.
-The first thing I noticed about Jordan was the purple flowers from the plane window.
+The first thing I noticed about Jordan was the purple flowers from the plane window when I arrived two days ago.
 There is no shortage of greenery here and people have potted plants in windows, doors, and on café tables and shelves; it’s lovely.